-In the previous example a 30A, Class RK1 fuse was protecting a # 10 conductor.
-If the 30A fusible device were replaced with a 30A, molded case circuit breaker with a clearing of 1/2 cycle would the # 10 conductor be protected?
+In the previous example a 30A, Class RK1 fuse was protecting a 10 AWG conductor.
+If the 30A fusible device were replaced with a 30A, molded case circuit breaker with a clearing of 1/2 cycle would the 10 AWG conductor be protected?

-Since the $I^2t$ let-through of the circuit breaker is not known, Tables 2 must be used.
+Since the It let-through of the circuit breaker is not known, Tables 2 must be used.
 If the 30A circuit breaker is current limiting, at a 40,000A fault, with a clearing time of 1/2 cycle, per UL 489, the let-through current could be as high as 40,000A RMS and still be marked current limiting.
 If the device was not current limiting, the let-through current could be as high as 40,000 X 1.3, or 52,000A.
-The maximum short-circuit current rating of # 10 conductor is 6,020A for 1/2 cycle (per ICEA).
-Since the let-through current of either the current limiting or non-current limiting circuit breaker could be much greater than the short-circuit current rating of the conductor, protection can not be assured for either the phase or equipment grounding conductor.
+The maximum short-circuit current rating of 10 AWG conductor is 6,020A for 1/2 cycle (per ICEA).
+Since the let-through current of either the current limiting or non-current limiting circuit breaker could be much greater than the short-circuit current rating of the conductor, protection can not be assured for either the phase or equipment grounding conductor, based upon this analysis.